AndriousSolutions/mvc_pattern/README.md

 In keeping with the ["KISS Principle"](https://en.wikipedia.org/wiki/KISS_principle), this is an attempt to offer the MVC design pattern to Flutter in an intrinsic fashion incorporating much of the Flutter framework itself.
-All in a standalone Flutter Plugin.
-It is expected the user of this plugin to be knowledgeable with such framework architectures.
+All in a standalone Flutter Package.
+It is expected the user of this package to be knowledgeable with such framework architectures.

 **Usage**

 Let’s demonstrate its usage with the ol’ ‘Counter app’ created every time you start a new Flutter project.
-In the example below, to utilize the plugin, three things are changed in the Counter app.
+In the example below, to utilize the package, three things are changed in the Counter app.
 The Class, \_MyHomePageState, is extended with the Class StateMVC, a ‘Controller’ Class is introduced that extends the Class, ControllerMVC, and a static instance of that Class is made available to